drewww/substrate/notes/to-do.md

 NEXT
 ----
- - pathfinding
+ - [done] pathfinding
- - see if the movement system is fun??
+ - [done] see if the movement system is fun??
  - add floors to demo game
  - think about multi-segment enemies, that seems important...?
+  -- faked this, but probably need to do it more carefully?
  - implement a door?? not sure I need them?
 Could just be passable walls.
 But something that causes waiting is interesting.
   - implement smashing through glass??
   - think about generation subsystems